cunarist/solie/documentation/docs/making-strategy.md

 # How to Make Strategies

-Python, the programming language with easy syntax and popularity, is used to create custom strategies.
+Python, known for its straightforward syntax and widespread popularity, is used for creating customized strategies.

 ## Basic Knowledge